18 Mar Resources for Artists and Creatives

 + Arts Professional have created CovidCulture – a space for news and information relating to the coronavirus pandemic, and how it might affect you working in the arts

-+ Resources for disabled artists and freelancers in response to COVID-19, by Unlimited
++ Resources for disabled artists and freelancers in response to Covid-19, by Unlimited and Shape Arts

 +Theatre Skillshare 2020 lists all the offers on an open Excel database, which also includes an area for people to ask for specific help, and industry events and projects that are taking place during building closures